httpdss/collectd-web/README.md

 ### Prerequisites

-You must have a path containing each host's files in a separate sub-directory, named according to the host.
+* You must have a path containing each host's files in a separate sub-directory, named according to the host.
+* Python 3.6 or higher (to use the standalone web server)

 For example: